Terasology/Notifications/README.md

     It is recommended to show a notification for at least 10 seconds to give the player the chance to notice it.
 The event may be consumed to prevent the message from showing.
 If a notification with the same `id` is already shown this event is ignored.
-- `RemoveNotificationEvent(id)` - removes a notification for the entity it is sent to if present.
+- `ExpireNotificationEvent(id)` - removes a notification for the entity it is sent to if present.
 Otherwise, this event is ignored.
+If not otherwise specified, the notification will be slowly faded out.

 ## Customization